ioos/registry/README.md

 ### How do I remove previously harvested metadata?
 The registry augments today's harvest with all previous harvests and sometimes this can result in old out-of-date records that are no longer applicable.

-1. If the content of the services has changed, but the service should still be registered then:
+1. If the content of the service has changed, but the service should still be registered then:
   * send an email to ioos.catalog@noaa.gov requesting a 'clean out' of a particular service or WAF.
   * The administrator at NGDC will then manually set a flag that will remove ALL previous metadata records before harvest.
 This will result in an entirely new refresh of the content for that web accessible folder.